eecs280staff/tutorials/docs/cli.md

 <img src="images/cli030.png" class="invert-colors-in-dark-mode" width="768px" alt="customized zsh example"/>

 ## Special Paths
-A Path is the location of a file or directory.
-There two types of paths: absolute and relative.
+A *path* is the location of a file or directory.

 ### Current directory `.`
 `.` refers to the current directory.